YogiBear52/Standards/Methodology/Dev/Networking/Protocols/Http.md

     - Data compression of HTTP headers
     - HTTP/2 Server Push
     - Multiplexing multiple requests over a single TCP connection
+- Don't make raw HTML requests.
+Use one of the [conventions](Conventions/REST.md) REST/GraphQL

-## HTTPs
+## HTTPs (Secure Http)

-Frontend to Backend - Must
+- Frontend to Backend - Must
-Backend to Backend - Not a must, consider.
+- Backend to Backend - Not a must, consider.

 ### Motivation